harrisonized/Predicting_Physics_PhD_Admissions/README.md

 Finally, I use random forest with untransformed features to derive the relative importance as a sanity check.

-For more information, please read my [blog post](https://harrisonized.github.io/2019/05/14/gradcafe-physics.html).
+For more information, please read my [blog post](https://harrisonized.github.io/2019/05/21/gradcafe-physics.html) and feel free to [email me](mailto:harrisonized@gmail.com) with any questions.